 Chris has re-signed for us after a couple of seasons away.
 Chris commands his box well and is constantly talking to the defence and midfield.
 Played for the club in the Welsh Premier League and prior to this season had made 72 appearances, 46 of them in the Premier League.
 Previous clubs - Pontardawe, Goytre United, Haverfordwest, Garden Village and Afan Lido.

 Kieran captained last season’s youth side and stepped up to play for the side towards the end of last season as a left back although he can also play further up the field.

 Ben made his debut in the 2013-14 season.
 Has developed into a very competitive midfield player.
 A Lido player throughout his career, represented the Boy’s Club of Wales.

 Carl first played for the club back in 2001-02 having come through the junior setup.
 He left after the 2011-12 season and has played for both Port Talbot and Carmarthen, Re-signed for the club in September 2015 from Carmarthen.
 Has made 153 starts in the league for the club including 68 in the Welsh Premier.
 Has 9 goals to his name at present.

-Signed for the club in September 2015 from Garden Village.
+Craig signed for the club in September 2015 from Garden Village.
 Has also played for Pontardawe, forms an excellent partnership with Carl Evans.
 Was named both the Player’s and Supporter’s player of the year in 2016-17.

 Josh fist signed for the club in 2012-13 making 12 appearances in the Welsh Premier League.
 Transferred to Garden Village but re-signed for the club in November 2015.